Stocks 101: Learn How to Invest in Stocks

 - Maintains all required licensing and access to stock markets

 Researching a brokerage, developing a strong level of trust, and committing to that brokerage’s services may be one of the hardest decisions in stock purchases.
 Study all options and make sure you’re comfortable with your decision.

 Once you’ve selected a brokerage and are ready to make a stock purchase, buying or selling stock in a specific company is as simple as ordering any product online.
 Just determine the company stock you want to buy or sell, select the number of shares, and hit the order button.

 Again, researching that next “great” stock will take time and effort before you hit that order button.
 Always search for the true value of a stock - company health, sales numbers, earnings history, and growth plans.
 Back up all this information with accurate technical analysis and you’ll be better informed about a company’s value and its stock’s potential as an investment.

-When you think about stock trading for beginners, keep the process simple and focused.
+When you think about stock trading, keep the process simple and focused.

 While all it really takes to invest in stocks is the initial capital and a broker, investors will need to consider what type of stock trader they will be to manage their money.

 Ask yourself these investing questions: